 Overdue amounts are reported to appropriate levels of management to ensure that necessary actions are being taken.
-If the reasons for the delay are indicative of difficulty being experienced by the counterparty, then all of the balances due from that counterparty will be classified as being on "watch list", resulting in increased management scrutiny and action.
+If the reasons for the delay are indicative of difficulty being experienced by the counterparty, then all of the balances due from that counterparty will be classified as being on "watchlist", resulting in increased management scrutiny and action.

 Forbearance.
-As part of its banking and trade services business the Bank may renegotiate loans to customers in financial difficulties (referred to as 'forbearance' activities) to maximise collection opportunities and minimise the risk of default.
+The Bank may renegotiate loans to customers in financial difficulties (referred to as 'forbearance' activities) to maximise collection opportunities and minimise the risk of default.
 Loan forbearance may be granted on a selective basis if the debtor is currently in default on its debt or if there is a high risk of default, there is evidence that the debtor made all reasonable efforts to pay under the original contractual terms and the debtor is expected to be able to meet the revised terms.
 The revised terms may include extending the maturity, changing the timing of interest payments and amending the terms of loan covenants.

-Watch list items are so designated where there may have been some deterioration in the financial strength of the counterparty.
+Watchlist items are so designated where there may have been some deterioration in the financial strength of the counterparty.
 The Bank may have granted forbearance in such cases, or may simply be monitoring the position more closely with no element of forbearance granted.

-7.3 Summary of impairment provisions as at 31 December 2018
+7.3 Summary of impairment provisions as at 31 December 2019